By Sorsa Editorial

 print(f"Qualified leads: {len(qualified)} / {len(followers)}")

-Common filters for lead generation: bio keywords matching job titles ("founder," "CTO," "head of growth"), location strings matching target markets, minimum follower count to filter out bots, and presence of a website URL in the bio.
+Common filters for lead generation: bio keywords matching job titles ("founder," "CTO," "head of growth"), location strings matching target markets, a minimum follower count to screen out bots, and a website URL in the bio.

 Find audience overlap between competitors

-Pull follower lists from multiple competitors and find users who follow two or more of them.
-These people are the most engaged audience in your space:
+Pull follower lists from several competitors and keep the accounts that follow two or more of them.
+These are the most engaged people in your space.

 from collections import Counter